What Type Of Paint Products Do You Use?

 Does Someone Need To Be Home During The Painting?

-No, we can arrange to be at your home before you leave for work or you can leave us a key.
-We realize that some customers are not comfortable with leaving people in their home unattended.
-We have several references from people who have not been present while we have been left to do work in their home, but please do what makes you comfortable.
+No you do not need to be present.
+We can arrange to be at your home before you leave for work or you can leave us a key.
+We realize that some customers are not comfortable with leaving people in their home unattended and we respect this decision.
+We have a large number of references from people who have not been present while we work in their home and/or have left us keys.
+However, please do what makes you comfortable.
 We have no issues either way as long as arrangements can be made that allow us to get in and out of the property to get the work done.